-6.11 Summary of adjustments for students with disability
+6.12 Summary of adjustments for students with disability

-- 6.11.1 It is anticipated that students will have their usual access to standard non-educational facilities and furniture that form part of their everyday assessment adjustments under the Disability Discrimination Act and Standards for Education. - 6.11.2 The following table outlines some of the types of adjustments that might be provided.
+- 6.12.1 It is anticipated that students will have their usual access to standard non-educational facilities and furniture that form part of their everyday assessment adjustments under the Disability Discrimination Act and Disability Standards for Education. - 6.12.2 The following table outlines some of the types of adjustments that might be provided.
 This list is not exhaustive, and granting of a listed adjustment is not automatic; each application should be assessed individually according to the relevant state/territory process and the student's needs.

-Disability Adjustments Comments Extra time Generally, it is recommended that no more than 5 minutes of extra time per half hour of test time be granted, however in some cases up to an additional 15 minutes per half hour of published test time may be provided.
-See also Section 6.10.3 for extra time for Braille users.
-Rest breaks Generally, it is recommended that no more than 10 minutes of rest time per half hour of test time be granted, however in some cases up to an additional 15 minutes per half hour of published test time may be provided.
+Disability Adjustments Comments Extra time Generally, it is recommended that no more than 5 minutes of extra time per half hour of test time be granted; however, in some cases up to an additional 15 minutes per half hour of published test time may be provided.
+See also Section 6.11.3 for extra time for Braille users.
+Rest breaks Generally, it is recommended that no more than 10 minutes of rest time per half hour of test time be granted; however, in some cases up to an additional 15 minutes per half hour of published test time may be provided.
 Where relevant, rest breaks can be used as an alternative to extra time to avoid student fatigue, although there will be instances where both extra time and rest breaks are necessary.
 Oral/Sign support Students who are deaf or have a hearing impairment may access oral or signed communication (e.g. Auslan).
 The support person must be a skilled and familiar communication partner with the student and is permitted to read or sign the instructions in all tests.
 Signing is permitted only for those sections of the tests that can be read to non-hearing impaired students (see Section 8.6.11).
-Scribe Scribes can be used for the Writing test if this is the usual assessment practice in the classroom. ✓ Scribes are permitted for the Writing test where the disability is of an enduring nature. ★ Scribes are not permitted for the Writing test where the disability is of a temporary nature.
-Support Person A Support Person may be either a teacher or a person officially engaged by the school to assist students with disability to access the test by shading bubbles indicated by the student or writing short responses or answers dictated by the student for the Reading, Language Conventions and Numeracy tests.
+Scribe Scribes can be used for the Writing test if this is the usual assessment practice in the classroom. ✓ Scribes are permitted for the Writing test where the disability is of an enduring nature. ✗ A Scribe is not permitted for students who have a temporary injury (such as a broken arm) at the time of the Writing test, unless that student meets the criteria set out in Section 6.5.3 of these protocols, and the Scribe is familiar with the NAPLAN Scribe rules.
+NAPLAN Support Person A NAPLAN Support Person may be either a teacher or a person officially engaged by the school to assist students with disability to access the test by shading bubbles indicated by the student or writing short responses or answers dictated by the student for the Reading, Language Conventions and Numeracy tests.